What are the Signs of Ear Problems in Dogs?

 A dog scratching its ear is a progressive issue that can worsen quickly if left untreated.
 Continuous ear scratching can be a sign of ear infection, and one of the most common antibiotic options is .
 So, if your dog has itchy or inflamed ears, consult your trusted veterinarian and follow what they prescribe.

 - Provide safe and effective relief for your pets ear infections, irritations, odors, or to remove foreign materials.
-Approved for use on all animals, from cats and dogs to horses and livestock.
-Safe for all ages.

 How can I Prevent Ear Scratching in Dogs?